OlaoluwaM/OlaoluwaM/README.md

 <!-- <p align="left"> <a href="https://twitter.com/olaolumustapha" target="blank"><img src="https://img.shields.io/twitter/follow/olaolumustapha?logo=twitter&style=for-the-badge" alt="olaolumustapha" /></a> </p> -->

-- 🔭 I’m currently working on Dotfilers
+- 🔭 I’m currently working on something special 💜

-- 🌱 I’m currently learning Functional Programming
+- 🌱 I’m currently learning Haskell!

 - 👨‍💻 All of my projects are available at Here on Github

-- 💬 Ask me about anything from Typescript, functional programming, CS to anime 😄
+- 💬 Ask me about anything from Typescript, functional programming, Category Theory to anime 😄

 - 📫 You can reach me **On [Twitter](https://twitter.com/OlaoluMustapha), at [My email](mailto:olaolum@pm.me) and [LinkedIn](https://www.linkedin.com/in/olaoluwam/);**